 Needs & Disabilities (SEND)

-The SEND team work together with class teachers, support staff, external agencies and parents/carers to organise effective teaching and learning for the children who have specific educational needs and/or disabilities.
+The SEND team work in partnership with children, parents/carers, class teachers, support staff and external agencies to organise and implement effective teaching and learning for pupils who have specific educational needs and/or disabilities.

 How we support vulnerable pupils

-Here at St John's Church School we are totally committed to creating an environment where all children thrive and strive to reach their full potential.
+Here at St John's Church School we are committed to creating an environment where all children thrive and strive to reach their full potential.
 We are dedicated to improving the life chances of children who are potentially vulnerable.
 Vulnerable children may need additional support for a number of reasons.
 The school works very effectively through the activity of its inclusion team to identify these vulnerabilities and to help children break down the barriers to learning and progress.

 Assistant SENCo - Mrs Jayne Webster